ustwo/formvalidator-swift/README.md

 The two core components of FormValidatorSwift are `Condition` and `Validator`.
 These are both protocols, with many common implementations provided by the framework.

-A `Condition` defines a specific requirement for a `String` to be considered valid and defined a way to check the `String`.
+A `Condition` defines a specific requirement for a `String` to be considered valid and defines a way to check the `String`.
 A `Validator` defines a way to check whether a `String` is valid based on a set of `Condition`.
 These provide the building blocks upon which the other elements of FormValidatorSwift are built.

 `ValidatorTextField` and `ValidatorTextView` provide common UI implementations for a validatable text input method.
 These controls can then be combined into a `Form` for quick validation of all text input.